It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Why Having a Balanced Body is Important

 A good body balance means a lot for injury prevention.
 For athletes, improving their balance lowers their risk of injury.
-For example, just one ankle sprain can affect performance throughout the season and puts you at higher risk of future injuries.
+For example, just one ankle sprain can affect performance throughout the season and put you at higher risk of future injuries.
 For older people, an improved balance could prevent slips and falls, saving them from fractures.

 Balance is not just about your feet.
 Working on a balance requires many different muscles from your head to toe to function.
 The different muscle groups work together, which can allow you to control the muscles that may have been unused for a long time.
 Training your muscles to work synergistically can benefit your posture and strength.